Airbnb Squatters: How to Spot the Warning Signs and Protect Your Business

 Request a security deposit

 Another way that you can reduce the chances of sitting with unwanted guests is to charge a security deposit.
-Most people looking to squat at an Airbnb unit do not want to pay a lot of money for their stay.
+Most people looking to squat at a short-term rental do not want to pay a lot of money for their stay.
 In fact, they are probably hoping to pay nothing whatsoever.
-So, if you charge a security deposit (even more effective if the amount is slightly higher than average), you can help to avoid Airbnb squatters.
+So, if you charge a security deposit (even more effective if the amount is slightly higher than average), you can make your property less attractive to squatters.

 Call your insurer